stonycat/A-Case-of-Immersive-Data-Story/README.md

-# Design and Evaluation of an Interactive VR Data Story for Promoting the Situation Awareness of Public Health Threats
+# From Reader to Experiencer: Design and Evaluation of an Interactive VR Data Story for Promoting the Situation Awareness of Public Health Threats
+This repository contains the code of a VR data story case, an adapted immersive story for raising public health awareness during the COVID-19 pandemic.

 We implemented **a case of VR data story** with five design considerations:
 1. (Providing) Alternative data representations,
 2. (Considering) Multiple perspectives for situational understanding,